-Parcel, unplatted: A contiguous area of land described only in a deed recorded in the land records and not included on a record plat.
+Parcel, Unplatted: A contiguous area of land described only in a deed recorded in the land records and not included on a record plat.

-Person: An individual, partnership, corporation, organization, other legal entity or combination thereof that owns property or otherwise has an interest in a property.
+Person: An individual, partnership, corporation, organization, or other legal entity that owns property or otherwise has an interest in a property.

-Place of Worship: A meeting area for religious practices including a church, a synagogue, a mosque, a convent, a temple or a monastery.
+Place of Worship: A meeting area for religious practices, including a church, a synagogue, a mosque, a convent, a temple, or a monastery.